samhiggie/Run2HTT_Combine_old/README.md

 ### python

+contains modules used by the master fit running script

+- `SplitUncertainty.py`: This modules contains a class which will mark up the datacard with groups and then calculate the uncertainty of a measurement split into Unc=Statistics+Systematics+Bin-By-Bin errors.

+### scripts

 This directory largely contains one off scripts used for preparing certain aspects of the data cards before any expected fits are run:

 (use `--help` to see options with these)